3 Question Interview - NANCY CHURNIN

-STORIES – Discuss what inspires your ideas and stories, and share the process about your latest projects.
+1) STORIES – Discuss the inspiration for your ideas and stories, and share the process about your latest projects.

 I am always looking for people that inspire me, that will inspire kids, and people the kids might not know about otherwise who persevered to achieve their dreams and make the world a better place.
 I love fine art and it bothered me that there aren’t enough books about women painters.
 Or, rather, there seem to be a lot of books but always about the same handful of painters – usually Mary Cassatt and Frida Kahlo.
 Surely there were more!
 In looking at paintings, I stumbled across a magnificent portrait of Marian Anderson by Laura Wheeler Waring.
 Who?
 I had to know everything about her.

 The more I learned about her, about her dream to see paintings of African Americans on museum walls, the more obsessed I became.
 I am so proud that BEAUTIFUL SHADES OF BROWN, THE ART OF LAURA WHEELER WARING is the first picture book about this amazing artist – and that we received permission to reproduce seven of her paintings at the National Portrait Gallery and the Smithsonian Institution of American Art in the book.

 Similarly, I thought it was curious that kids know that Francis Scott Key wrote “The Star-Spangled Banner,” but didn’t know that Katharine Lee Bates wrote “America the Beautiful.”